stridecolossus/JOVE/doc/blog/part 4 - model demo/depth.buffer.md

 }
 ```

-And we integrate this into the parent pipeline builder.

-Finally we modify the specification of the pipeline to include a depth test:
+Finally we modify the specification of the pipeline to include the depth test:

 ```java
 final Pipeline pipeline = new Pipeline.Builder(dev)